benzimegido/SQL-scripts/README.md

-# SQL-scripts
+# This proc find tables with the same column structure but not same index

-This procedure find tables with the same column structure but not same index
+1. This procedure find tables with the same column structure but not same index
+2. You can use this code on SQL server.

+I hope you find this helpful
+Benzi